ionic-team/ionic-docs/docs/api/checkbox.md

 ## Migrating from Legacy Checkbox Syntax

 A simpler checkbox syntax was introduced in Ionic 7.0.
-This new syntax reduces the boilerplate required to setup an checkbox, resolves accessibility issues, and improves the developer experience.
+This new syntax reduces the boilerplate required to setup a checkbox, resolves accessibility issues, and improves the developer experience.

 Developers can perform this migration one checkbox at a time.
 While developers can continue using the legacy syntax, we recommend migrating as soon as possible.